We need to save money by improving the way we buy goods and services. We also want to use government’s buying power to help support the economy.

 In 2013 to 2014 our work on efficiency has helped departments save more than £3.8 billion.

 Francis Maude, Minister for the Cabinet Office, set up the Efficiency and Reform Group (ERG) in 2010.
-Its aim is to make sure departments work together to reduce waste and improve accountability across a range of areas, including information and communications technology (ICT), procurement, projects, HR and property.
+It aims to make sure departments work together to reduce waste and improve accountability across a range of areas, including information and communications technology (ICT), procurement, projects, HR and property.

 Who we’re working with